shaze/GS/README.md

 * MultiQC reports
 * a directory for each sample contains a QC report and the Velvet contigs
 * a directory `new_mlst` with new MLST data

+## Cleaning up

+This script has lots of intermediate files and output files.
+As an example, a test data aset of 7GB led to 12GB of output data and another 43GB of intermediate files.
+Nextflow uses the `work` directory to store all the intermediate files and this needs to be cleaned out but some care needs to be taken.
+By default both for efficiency reasons and to ensure that the `-resume` works cleanly, all the large output files are symbolically linked from the work directory rathr than copied.
+So if you just delete the work directory you will effectively delete your output.

+So, once you have run the workflow and are happy with the  results, please clean up.
+One way of doing this would be to do the following

+* run the workflow again with _exactly_ the same parameters but add `-resume --publish copy` (not single dash for the first, double dash for the second).
+This will then _copy_ all the output files from the `work` to the specified output directory.
+This may take a 2-3 minutes to run if your output files are large.
+* delete the work directory `/bin/rm -rf work`  (there are fancier ways of doing this but this work.